ThreatLensAI/helm-chart-caddy/README.md

 # CSYE7125 Helm Chart to deploy static-site using Caddy

-This repository contains Helm chart designed to deploy a static site using the Caddy web server.
+This repository contains Helm chart designed to deploy a static site hosted using the Caddy web server.
 It includes configurations for creating a ConfigMap, a Pod, and a Secret to manage sensitive information.

 ## Helm Installation